 Beautiful pastel colors:

-What Color Does Hot Pink And Green Make
+Hot Pink + Green

 Hot pink or similar magenta shades mixed with green make brown or dark blue-purple depending on the shade and mixing ratios.